-The high aid level for Uganda reflects not only U.S. backing for its struggle against AIDS, but also a view among policymakers that Uganda's "[p]rosperity and stability are essential to growth and stability in the east and central African region" generally (USAID Congressional Presentation, FY2004).
-Kenya is going through a democratic transition following multi-party elections in December 2002; and with Ethiopia, Nigeria, South Africa, and Djibouti, it is regarded as a strategic partner in the war on terrorism.
+Kenya is going through a democratic transition following multi-party elections in December 2002 and Ethiopia, Nigeria, South Africa, and Djibouti, are regarded as strategic partners in the war on terrorism.
 Sudan's relatively high rank reflects U.S. assistance directed to southern Sudan and is focused on conflict prevention, food security, and primary health care.
-(Aid for Darfur is being provided principally through disaster relief, refugee assistance, and Contributions for International Peacekeeping.
-For further information, see CRS Issue Brief IB98043, Sudan: Humanitarian Crisis, Peace Talks, Terrorism, and U.S. Policy, by Ted Dagne.)
 Policymakers have wanted to show continuing support for South Africa's post-apartheid transition, which began in 1994 with the country's first universal suffrage elections.
 Moreover, South Africa has the world's largest population of HIV/AIDS victims, with an estimated 5 million infected.
 Aid for Zimbabwe focuses on the struggle against HIV/AIDS, expanding opportunities for participation in political decision making, and expanding economic opportunities for the disadvantaged.
 No assistance is channeled through the Zimbabwe government.